-Football clubs and communities are stronger when everyone feels welcome, so the Premier League is proud to stand alongside Stonewall in promoting equality and diversity with the 2018/19 Rainbow Laces campaign.
+Football clubs and communities are stronger when everyone feels welcome, so the Premier League proudly stood alongside Stonewall in promoting equality and diversity with the 2018/19 Rainbow Laces campaign.

-At all Premier League fixtures between 30 November and 5 December, you will also see rainbows in different forms, such as for captain's armbands and laces.
+Rainbows in different forms were seen at all Premier League fixtures between 30 November and 5 December 2018, such as for captain's armbands and laces.

 "I am involved with the Rainbow Laces campaign because I basically believe in equality for everyone," he says.

 "I hope it inspires people to get involved, to support the initiative and to accept and support the LGBT community."

 "As a football player you have an incredible platform to try to influence people in the right way.
 What we as players and the clubs and fans can do to get behind this campaign is to be aware about it and speak about it.

 "That's what sometimes we need in a very macho and stereotyped world."

 "Players have an incredible platform to try to influence people in the right way"

 "It is so important to have, not just a Premier League footballer, but an international footballer representing and being such a great ambassador for not just Proud Terriers, not just Huddersfield Town, but for all the Rainbow Laces campaign," Booth says.

 "More footballers getting involved, like Zanka, means the world not just to football but everybody."